 The Features application’s List tab has columns for the Feature, its Description, its Type, and check boxes for Shared and Continuous which we will explain in a second.
 There are two types, POINT and LINEAR.

-A Feature is defined at the System level, consequently not all features will be used by the Site where your linear assets are located, some may be for other linear uses in your enterprise.
+A Feature is defined at the System level, consequently not all features will be used by the A structural element of a Maximo database that is used for data separation.
+More where your linear assets are located, some may be for other linear uses in your enterprise.
 For example, TIES are used with railways and is unlikely to be used by the site where you have roads to maintain.

 A Feature does have a status, but it is not shown.
 There is a STATUS field with a Synonym Domain FEATURESTATUS with values of NOT READY, OPERATING and DECOMMISSIONED, and there is a Status History table FEATURESTATUS.
 But there are no actions for Change Status or View History.
 If a status is required, it could be configured.
 If a feature is changed to a status of DECOMMISSIONED, it will no longer be available to reference on a linear asset.

 If a feature has been referenced on a linear asset you will not be able to delete it, you will receive the error message “BMXAA5266E – Cannot delete feature GUARDRAIL because it is referenced by a Linear Asset.”.
 You cannot delete a feature if it is or has been referenced on a linear asset, i.e., there is history of the feature existing on the linear asset.

 A Mile Post is an example of a POINT type, the Type field is mandatory.
 The Continuous checkbox will be read-only as this is only used with the LINEAR type.